jupyter/notebook/docs/source/examples/Notebook/JavaScript Notebook Extensions.rst

 To inject Javascript we provide an entry point: ``custom.js`` that allow the user to execute and load other resources into the notebook.
-Javascript code in ``custom.js`` will be executed when the notebook app start and can then be used to customise almost anything in the UI and in the behavior of the notebook.
+Javascript code in ``custom.js`` will be executed when the notebook app start and can then be used to customize almost anything in the UI and in the behavior of the notebook.

 ``custom.js`` can be found in the Jupyter dir.
 You can share your